mfk99/java-calculator/README.md

 `mvn test`

-This will run the tests using Junit and TestFX.
+This will run the tests using Junit and TestFX, additionally it  generates two test reports.
-To both run the tests and generate reports, run

-`mvn site`

-This will generate two test reports.
 1. **JaCoCo** To view the JaCoCo report, go to the `target/site/jacoco`-folder you'll find `index.html`, which will contain information on the test run, as well as test coverage and branch coverage.
 To view, the report, drag it to the browser of your choice.
 2. **Surefire** To view the surefire report, go to the `target/site`-folder you'll find `surefire-report.html`, which will contain information on the test run.